al6x/nim/mono/readme.md

+# Features

+- Reactive, like Svelte, with compact and clean code.
+- Stateful Components.
+- Bidirectional data binding to inputs.
+- Fast initial page load.
+- SEO friendly.
+- It's a library, not framework, could be used in multiple ways.
+In-browser SPA, statefull server-side with proxy in browser, stateless server-side, statefull server side but without server memory consumption, storing state in serializable session.

 # Todo

 - Render initial page as HTML for search engines, and for static site HTML?

 # Deployment options

-It's basically an object with one function that gets input as JSON and outputs JSON, and you can `ui.process(json): json` use it in whatewer way you want.r
+It's basically an object with one function that gets input as produces `let out = ui.process(in)` use input, output and object iself could be serialised and used in whatewer way.

 UI has two parts, the **UI itself**, the actual UI running Nim code, and the **Proxy View** that has no code or logic and just renders the HTML it gets as string from the actual UI.